briandconnelly/nicheconstruct/paper/NOTES.md

 * More diffusion: allen2013spatial

+Move fitness stuff to discussion
+    As shown in Figure 3, cooperators gain adaptations more quickly than defectors, which provides a fitness advantage.
+    However, the cost of cooperation puts defectors at an advantage once these populations become fully adapted.

 Negative niche construction occurs in our model due to selection for sequentially-increasing allelic states and the circular arrangement of these alleles.
 When the genome length ($L$) is not evenly divided by the number of non-zero alleles ($a_{max}$), a conflict arises when the allelic state at locus $1$ is not 1 larger than the allelic state at locus $L$.
 For example, consider genotype $(1,2)$ when $L=2$ and $a_{max}=3$.
 Here, allelic state $2$ at locus 2 will be be beneficial, because it follows allelic state $1$ at locus 1.
 However, due to the circular effects, allelic state $1$ at locus 1 will be deleterious, because it does not follow $2$.